 Princeton Distress Awareness and Response Training

 For students, faculty and staff, we offer Princeton Distress Awareness and Response (PDAR) trainings.
 PDAR is an interactive session that teaches you how to recognize signs of distress in students and gives you the tools to effectively respond in these situations.
 Faculty and staff may request a workshop for their Department or their office to assist them in their work with students.
-Review our guide to recognizing and responding to students in distress.
+Learn more about how to recognize and respond to students in distress.

 We also have a peer-to-peer version of PDAR for students who want to learn about how best to recognize signs of distress in their friends and effectively support them.